 I had wanted a Range Rover since 1987, when they were first imported to the U.S. Finally, twelve years later I was standing in front of one that I could buy—a 1994 Range Rover County LWB—and I handed a crisp blue cashier’s check to the private party seller I’d met in the parking lot of Stanford Mall.

 As with any honeymoon phase, in the first weeks everything was perfect.
-The Rover, as I affectionately referred to it, learned to cope with my hard-accelerating tendencies and I in turn accepted the small imperfections I came to notice about it; the dashboard that didn’t fit together quite perfectly, the slightly worn, coarse places in the leather on the side bolster of the driver’s seat, and the small wispy crack in the lower right corner of the windshield.
+The Rover, as I affectionately referred to it, learned to cope with my hard-accelerating tendencies and I in turn accepted the small imperfections I came to notice about it: the dashboard that didn’t fit together quite perfectly, the slightly worn, coarse places in the leather on the side bolster of the driver’s seat, and the small wispy crack in the lower right corner of the windshield.
 There were some creaks and rattles and shaky idles sometimes, too, but I knew that these were all part of owning a British car.

-“The trouble with those is, they drink too much,” said my friend Jeff, an auto mechanic who specializes in less-eccentric American-made models such as Jeeps and Chevrolets.
+“The trouble with those is, they drink too much,” said my friend Jeff, an auto mechanic who specializes in less-eccentric American-made models like Jeeps and Chevrolets.
 I thought he meant the truck’s gas-guzzling ways or its penchant for burning oil by the quart, until he continued, “The people who build them drink too much.”
 Apparently, he was referring to the rumored commonality (at the time) of British autoworkers having a pint—or more—with their midday meal.
 I could only hope most of the important parts of mine had been assembled before lunch.

 Everything was fine until the back driver’s side wheel well seemed to sag a little too low over the tire.
 I tried to ignore it, but soon the ride grew harsher and I was forced to take it for the first of many visits to Exclusive British European.
-(I’m certain that the Rover and I put one of the owner’s children through their first two years of college.
-Including boarding and meal plan.)
+(I’m certain that the Rover and I put at least one of the owner’s children through their first two years of college.
+Including text books and meal plan.)

 ”Well, let’s hope it’s a solenoid,” said John, the head mechanic.
 “Because if it’s the compressor, that’s about eight thousand dollars to replace.”
 Even when I regained my ability to speak, I was afraid to ask what a solenoid was, or how much they cost.
 Seven hundred dollars later, we were back on the road, with a shiny new solenoid and a level rear-end once again.